 A MONUMENT OF LITERARY & MUSICAL CRAFTSMANSHIP

 If a musician can accomplish singing the raga malika to five different talas it would be a great achievement.
 Pandit Narayana Das used to perform such a feat which he called Panchamukhi, after the five facets of Paramasiva.
-The five facets of Paramasiva are Sadyojatha, Vamadeva, Eesana, Tatpurusha and Aghora.
+The five talas correspond to the five facets of Paramasiva known as Sadyojatha, Vamadeva, Eesana, Tatpurusha and Aghora.
 The five talas he used to perform were trisragati with the right hand; chaturasragati with the left hand; khanda with the right shoulder; misra with the left shoulder and sankeerna with the head.
-He also performed Shanmukhi (singing to six talas) in which, he performed all the five talas mentioned above while singing the kriti to a different tala.
+He also performed Shanmukhi (singing to six talas) in which, he performed all the five talas mentioned above while performing a sixth tala called laghusekharam.
 The performance of Panchamukhi and Shanmukhi earned him the titles of Panchamuki Parameswara and Laya Brahma.

 ‘Mahamahopadhyaya’, ‘Sangeethasekhara’ Nookala Chinasatyanarayana has this to say of the Sangeetha Prabandham: “A student of this prabandham who begins his musical education with the first line becomes a vidwan by the time he accomplishes singing the 180th line or aavartham.
 If a music vidwan practises this Prabandham daily, there would be nothing beyond his capability with regard to performance of music or tala.”